 To answer \textbf{RQ4}, we first examine the impact of the bi-consistency-guided pseudo-labeling strategy on both pseudo-label accuracy and the distribution of biased samples.
 As shown in Figure \ref{ablation_1}.a, removing the inter-model consistency module results in a notable decline in pseudo-label accuracy, highlighting the importance of ensemble-based labeling for generating high-quality supervision.
 Notably, although the bi-consistency strategy exhibits relatively lower pseudo-label accuracy in the early stages of training, its accuracy steadily improves as training progresses.
 In contrast, other single-strategy pseudo-labeling methods show either a decline or fluctuation in accuracy, demonstrating the stability and reliability of bi-consistency-guided pseudo-labeling.
 Furthermore, as illustrated in Figure \ref{ablation_1}.b, incorporating intra-model consistency helps smooth the class-wise distribution of pseudo-labels, effectively mitigating the bias inherited from pre-training.
 These results collectively confirm that the bi-consistency-guided strategy produces pseudo-labels that are both more accurate and less biased—two critical factors for stable and effective self-training.

-To further validate the theoretical foundation of our error-aware mechanism, we analyze the evolution of the actual error rate ratio on pseudo-labeled samples and its estimation from labeled data on the StanfordCars dataset \cite{stanfordcars}.
-As illustrated in Figure \ref{fig:ablation_2}, the condition in Equation \ref{approx_condition} holds reliably during training, supporting the practical validity of our theoretical derivation and confirming the soundness of the Bi-CoG' dynamic self-training framework.
+To further validate the theoretical foundation of our error-aware mechanism, we analyze the evolution of the actual error rate ratio on pseudo-labeled samples and its estimation from labeled data on StanfordCars \cite{stanfordcars} under the open-world generalization setting.
+As illustrated in Figure \ref{fig:ablation_2}, the condition in Equation \ref{approx_condition} holds reliably during training, supporting the practical validity of our theoretical derivation and confirming the soundness of Bi-CoG.

-Finally, we conduct a comprehensive ablation study on the key components of Bi-CoG, using CoOp as the underlying prompt tuning method and reporting the average performance across 14 datasets.
-As shown in Table \ref{tab:ablation}, any component of our three-stage pseudo-labeling strategy, which integrats bi-consistency and error-aware filtering, plays a critical role in improving model performance.
+Finally, we conduct a comprehensive ablation study on key components of Bi-CoG, using CoOp as the base model and reporting the average performance across 14 datasets.
+As shown in Table \ref{tab:ablation}, any component of our three-stage pseudo-labeling strategy, which integrates bi-consistency and error-aware filtering, plays a critical role in improving model performance.
 This highlights the deeply coupled and effective design of the pseudo-labeling mechanism in Bi-CoG.